 Note: This table presents the regression output from a two stage least squares regression using the Log(Hourly Wage) as a dependent variable.
 The instrument is described in section 3.2.
 Each observation is an employment contract.
 The sample includes all workers employed in 2014 and 2015 on January 1st (i.e, the employment stock).
 Log(Labor HHI) is the logarithm of the Herfindalh-Hirschman index for the labor market, as described in equation 2.2.
 A labor market is defined over a commuting zone, a 4-digit occupation, and through time quarters.
-Log(Revenues HHI) is the logarithm of the Herfindalh-Hirschman index for the labor market.
+Log(Product HHI) is the logarithm of the Herfindalh-Hirschman index for the Particular Product market.
 It is defined as described in equation 2.4.
 The product market is defined over a commuting zone and at the industry level.
 There are two individual level control variables: gender (equal to one if the worker is a man, zero otherwise) and age (in years).
 There are two firm level control variables: Log(Value Added per Worker) and Log(Number of Employees).
 The latter is the number of reported full-time equivalent number of workers in the firm over the year.
 The former is the log of total value added (revenues minus intermediary costs) over a year divided by the number of full-time equivalent employees.
-There are five different specifications: (i) with time, market, and firm fixed effects, (ii) with time and market fixed effects (commuting zone by occupation), (iv) with time, market, and firm fixed effects, and (v) with time, market, firm, and individual fixed effects.
 The gender fixed-effect cannot be identified in specification (v).
 The log-log specification was used because the data presents a linear relationship under this form.
-The log-log specification due to following interpretation of the main coefficient of interest in column (5): cetris paribus, a 10% increase in labor market concentration lowers wages by approximately $-0.0223 \times 0.01 = 0.223 \times$.
+The log-log specification lends itself to the following interpretation of the main coefficient of interest in column (5): ceteris paribus, a 10% increase in labor market concentration lowers wages by approximately $-0.0223 \times 0.01 = 0.223\%$.